ngryman/optify/README.md

 ## Motivations

-This can be pretty useful for testing all the possible combination of an `option` parameter.<br>
+This can be pretty useful for testing all the possible combination of an `options` parameter.<br>
 There are probably other usages.
 Tell me :)

 ## Installation